forus-labs/forui/CONTRIBUTING.md

 * Provide a platform for maintainers and the community to offer feedback and suggestions.

 Doing so saves time and effort by identifying potential problems early in the development process.

+If you're stuck or unsure about anything, feel free to ask for help in our [discord](https://discord.gg/UEky7WkXd6) server.

+## First Time Contributors

+We recommend that first time contributors start with [issues that are labelled with `difficulty: easy` and/or `duration: tiny`](https://github.com/forus-labs/forui/issues?q=is%3Aopen+is%3Aissue+label%3A%22difficulty%3A+easy%22%2C%22duration%3A+tiny%22+).

+## Submitting a Pull Request

+If your submitted pull request contains new widgets/changes to existing widgets, please:
+* Include a brief description of the changes.
+* Add/update the unit and/or golden tests if relevant.
+* Add/update the corresponding sample under the [samples](./samples) project.
+* Add/update the corresponding documentation under the [docs](./docs) project.

+Dart format & linting is enforced by the CI pipeline.
+You don't have to manually format your code.

 ## Design Guidelines